-Applied two coats of this oil-based paint on the timber floor just as I applied the primer (using a roller) and leaving about 6-8 hours of drying time between the two coats.
+Applied two coats of this oil-based paint on the timber floor just as I applied the primer (using a roller) and left about 6-8 hours of drying time between the two coats.

 Step 5.
 Drying and Ventilation

-I put back the carpet after 3 days (after making sure the paint does not stick).
+I put back the carpet after three days (after making sure the paint does not stick).
 And made the room ready for use.

-The only problem I faced during the process is with the oil-based paint which had a strong smell.
+The only problem I faced during the process was with the oil-based paint, which had a strong smell.

 This is obvious with just any oil-based paint.

-So, you cannot do anything about it other than leaving your room open and well-ventilated for about 36-48 hours.
+So, you cannot do anything about it other than leave your room open and well-ventilated for about 36-48 hours.

 So, Does the Cat Urine Smell Gone Away?

-Well, it was hard to tell the difference paint made for few days.
+Well, it was hard to tell the difference paint made for a few days.

 It was typically due to the powerful smell of paint itself, which lasted for about a week.